DanielKnafel/Advanced-Programming-2/README.md

 ![MVVMDIAG](https://raw.githubusercontent.com/DanielKnafel/Advanced-Programming-2/master/UML/MVVMDIAG.png)

-according to the Diagram above:
+Explanation for the diagram attached above:
-GraphReg, Joystick, ViewControl and Dashboard views works with thier ViewModels.
+1) The GraphReg, Joystick, ViewControl and Dashboard **views** are all work with their **ViewModels**.
-MainWindos, GraphControl and all the four mentioned ViewModles above works with the MainViewModel.
+2) The MainWindow and GraphControl **views** plus GraphReg, Joystick, ViewControl and Dashboard **ViewModles** are all works with the MainViewModel.
-Joystick also has his own Model.
+3) The joystick also has his own **Model**.
-The MainViewModel works with the DataFileReader and also the client works with the DataFileReader.
+4) The MainViewModel and the client work together with the DataFileReader.
-The flow of data goes from the views -> ViewModels -> MainViewModel -> DataFileReader(Model) (with commands and binding), Client -> DataFileReader(Model).
-And The other direction they get notified from DataFileReader(Model) -> MainViewModel and Client -> ViewModels -> Views.
+5) The flow of the data is happening that way: views -> ViewModels -> MainViewModel -> DataFileReader(Model) (with commands and binding), Client -> DataFileReader(Model). in the opposite way, they get notified from DataFileReader(Model) -> MainViewModel and Client -> ViewModels -> Views.

 ## Video link